melhin/pravaham/README.md

 ## Usage

 1. Create a user account and log in.
-2. Navigate to the Posts link to see what pots you were mentioned on.
+2. Navigate to the Posts link to see what posts you were mentioned on.
 3. In another window click on create post and write a post mentioning yourself or other users

 ## Conversion to Real-time